Panoptic NeRF: 3D-to-2D Label Transfer for Panoptic Urban Scene Segmentation

 As mentioned in Section 4.2 of the main paper, our total loss function comprises five terms, including three semantic losses $\cL^{2D}_{\hat{\bS}}$, $\cL^{2D}_{\bS}$, $\cL^{3D}_{\bs}$, the photometric loss $\cL_{\bc}$ and the depth loss $\cL_{d}$.
 During per-scene optimization, the photometric loss $\cL_{\bc}$ is defined on the posed stereo images.
 The 2D semantic losses $\cL^{2D}_{\hat{\bS}}$, $\cL^{2D}_{\bS}$ are applied to the left images only.
 While our method allows for using noisy 2D semantic predictions on the right images, this ensures fair comparison to the 3D-2D CRF which is not capable of using predictions on other viewpoints for inference.
 We apply the 3D semantic loss $\cL^{3D}_{\bs}$ directly on 3D points sampled along the camera rays of the left images.
 The depth loss $\cL_d$ is also defined on the left images as the information gain is marginal on the right views.

 For inference, we compare our method to the baselines on the left views of which the manually labeled 2D Ground Truth is defined.
 Note that our method is not constrained to the left views during inference.
-We show label transfer results on the right camera views in \secref{sec:stereo_view} and novel views in \secref{sec:novel_view}.
+We show label transfer results on the right camera views in \secref{sec:stereo_view} and novel view label synthesis in \secref{sec:novel_view}.